sabat-12067/AI-Engineer-Headquarters/README.md

 Spoiler alert - There are NO Shortcuts in the tech field.

-This is for all humans who want to get better in the field and are courageous enough to take action towards it.
+This is for all humans who want to improve in the field and are courageous enough to take action.

-You will find all the topics explained here along with whatever is needed to understand it completely.
+You will find all the topics explained here and whatever is needed to understand it completely.

 The drill is all action-oriented.